curzel-it/bit-therapy/README.md

 Like the app?
 Join our [Discord](https://discord.gg/MCdEgXKSH5)!

 ## 🎮 Supported Systems
-The app is currently available for macOS and iOS (with slightly different features).
+The app is currently available for macOS only via the [App Store](https://apps.apple.com/app/id1575542220).

-I'm working on a [Python port](https://github.com/curzel-it/pet-therapy/tree/main/Sources/windows/README.md) using Qt, which will be targeting Windows and Linux systems.
+Is this coming to Windows or Linux?
+Yes...
+But...
+Hear me out...

+I'm currently using this project to learn a bit more about [Rust](https://github.com/curzel-it/pet-therapy/tree/main/Sources/rust/README.md) and [C++](https://github.com/curzel-it/pet-therapy/tree/main/Sources/cpp/README.md), I'm actively working on both ports.

+Previously, I've also started working on a [Python/QT](https://github.com/curzel-it/pet-therapy/tree/main/Sources/python/README.md) port of the app, but to be honest, it's been quite boring and I will likely never touch it again.

 ## 🤔 What's a Desktop Pet?